-MOST EXCELLENT: In consequence of your cheerful acquiescence with the charges which you have heard recited, you are qualified for installation as the High Priest of this Royal Arch Chapter; and it is incumbent upon me, on this occasion, to point out some of the particulars appertaining to your office, duty, and dignity.
+The Grand High Priest will then cause the High Priest to be invested with the clothing and badges of his office, and address him as follows: MOST EXCELLENT: In consequence of your cheerful acquiescence with the charges which you have heard recited, you are qualified for installation as the High Priest of this Royal Arch Chapter; and it is incumbent upon me, on this occasion, to point out some of the particulars appertaining to your office, duty, and dignity.

-The High Priest of every Chapter has it in special charge, to see that the by-laws of his Chapter, as well as the General Grand Royal Arch Constitution, and all the regulations of the Grand Chapter, are perform the duties of their respective offices faithfully, and are examples of diligence and industry to their Companions ;- that true and accurate records of all the proceedings of the Chapter are kept by ders exact and just accounts of all the moneys and other property belonging to the Chapter ;---that the regular returns be made annually to the Grand Chapter ;---and that the annual dues to the Grand Chapter be regularly and punctually paid.
+The High Priest of every Chapter has it in special charge, to see that the by-laws of his Chapter. as well as the General Grand Royal Arch Constitution, and all the regulations of the Grand Chapter, are duly observed ;-that all the officers of his Chapter perform the duties of their respective offices faithfully, and are examples of diligence and industry to their Companions;-that true and accurate records of all the proceedings of the Chapter are kept by the Secretary :- that the Treasurer keeps and renders exact and just accounts of all the moneys and other property belonging to the Chapter :-- that the regular returns be made annually to the Grand Chapter; - and that the annual dues to the Grand Chapter be regularly and punctually paid.
 He has the right and authority of calling his Chapter together at pleasure, upon any emergency or occurrence, which in his judgment may require their meeting.
 It is his privilege and duty, together with the King and Scribe, to attend the meetings of the Grand Chapter, either in person or by proxy; and the well-being of the institution requires that this duty should on no occasion be omitted.